 Rush University Medical Center is the only center in Illinois, Wisconsin, Michigan, Iowa and Missouri offering this innovative procedure, which has been FDA-approved for unilateral (one side of the body) treatment of essential tremor and parkinsonian tremor.

-Rush's Movement Disorders Program serves patients who benefit from collaboration between neurologists and neurosurgeons, and is led by neurologist Leonard Verhagen, MD, PhD, and neurosurgeon Sepehr Sani, MD.
+Rush's Movement Disorders Program serves patients who benefit from collaboration between neurologists and neurosurgeons, and is led by neurologist Neepa Patel, MD, and neurosurgeon Sepehr Sani, MD.
 These specialists have the expertise to evaluate each person and determine whether MR-guided focused ultrasound is the best approach.

 Essential tremor is the most common movement disorder that typically involves tremor of the hands during activities such as eating and writing.
 It can severely affect patients' quality of life.